Conway's subprime Fibonacci sequences: The general system

 \section{The general system}

 We devote the rest of our paper to the cycles that non-trivial sequences generate.
-By the definition of a run, we can conclude that a non-trivial cycle must consist of a concatenation of runs.
+By the definition of a run, a non-trivial cycle must consist of a concatenation of runs.
 It follows from Proposition~\ref{coprime} that any two consecutive terms in a non-trivial cycle are coprime.

 When we build a subprime Fibonacci sequence we add two numbers first then divide by a prime number or 1.
 Let us correspond to each term of a sequence or a cycle the smallest prime divisor (or 1) by which the sum of the two prior terms was divided.
-These divisors are the \textbf{signature}.
+These divisors are the sequence's or cycle's \textbf{signature}.
 For example, the 10-cycle 127, 509, 318, 827, 229, 528, 757, 257, 507, 382 has signature 7, 1, 2, 1, 5, 2, 1, 5, 2, 2; the initial 7 is the divisor to get 127, after adding the preceding cycle terms 507, 382.

-It is possible that signature terms are not bounded, as the 11-cycle has signature 29, 3, 2, 1, 3, 2, 2, 1, 1, 2, 2 (since one of the intermediate sums is $29\times37=1073$).
+Signature terms can be relatively large; the 11-cycle has signature 29, 3, 2, 1, 3, 2, 2, 1, 1, 2, 2 (since one of the intermediate sums is $29\times37=1073$).
 Runs consist of consecutive averages, so given a run within a cycle, only its node (first two terms) has signature values not equal to 2.
-See this in action by noting the shape of the 10-cycle ($OOEOOEOOOE$) and comparing with the signature given above.
+See this in action by noting the shape of the 10-cycle ($OOEOOEOOOE$) and comparing with the signature given earlier.
 Using Proposition~\ref{infprime}, this result on signatures follows:

+\begin{cor} The largest term of a cycle must be prime with a signature value of 1. \end{cor}

-\begin{cor} Let $a,b,c$ be consecutive terms of a sequence of a cycle.
-Then $c > \max(a,b)$ if and only if $c = a+b$, i.e., the corresponding signature value of $c$ must be 1 (and $c$ is thus prime).
-Thus, the largest term of a cycle must be prime with a signature value of 1. \end{cor}
+\begin{proof} Let $a$, $b$, $c$ be consecutive terms of a cycle.
+Then $c > \max(a,b)$ if and only if $c = a+b$, i.e., the signature value of $c$ is 1 and $c$ is prime. \end{proof}

 With the terms and the signature of a cycle, we can establish a homogeneous linear system.
 Let $t_1,\dotsc,t_m$ be the terms of the cycle and $s_1,\dotsc,s_m$ be the corresponding signature.
 Then \ldots, $t_{m-1} + t_{m} = s_1 t_1$, $t_{m} + t_1 = s_2 t_2$, $t_1 + t_2 = s_3 t_3$, \ldots, $t_{i-2} + t_{i-1} = s_i t_i$, \ldots.
 In matrix form,